Published on

 CORENET X vs CORENET 2.0

-The previous system, CORENET 2.0, faced issues with fragmented processes and inefficiencies.
-Multiple submission touchpoints often led to delays and contradictory approvals between agencies.
+CORENET 2.0 faces issues with fragmented processes and inefficiencies.
+Multiple submission touchpoints often lead to delays and contradictory approvals between agencies.
 CORENET X addresses these challenges by consolidating submissions into a streamlined process with just three key touchpoints, significantly improving the regulatory approval process for building works.

 How Will You Be Affected?